 This website provides a wealth of resources for teens to quit smoking.
 It gives them a set of instructions to follow to end their smoking.
 And it connects them to other teens who have conquered their smoking or who are struggling with it like they are.
 For people who want to connect to someone who knows what they are going through, a resource centered on their own demographic may be the perfect option. http://teen.smokefree.gov/

 This program sends out frequent texts that provide encouragement, support, tips and more to help you quit smoking.
 It is ideal for people who may not have time for an involved program but who need the constant reminders to motivate them.
 The texts also often come with connected resources, such as chat lines, websites and support groups to give those trying to quit more methods of doing so.
 Check it out here.

 FDA 101: Smoking Cessation Products

 There are a lot of products out there designed to help people quit smoking.
-But some of them contain as much or more nicotine than cigarette, and some of them just won’t work the way they are supposed to.
+But some of them contain as much or more nicotine than cigarette, like vaporizers, and some of them won’t work the way they are supposed to, even if they are the best vapes.
 If you want a list of the products that have been proven to work and that are tested by the FDA, then this is the definitive resource.

 If you ever had any questions about a product you were considering using to help you stop your smoking, then you will find your answers here.
 See the list here.